 This is Alba’s first time in Western Australia, however she has been with Erickson for two and a half years and has worked extensively in Greece fighting wildfires.

 “There is a lot of sea exposure and winds in Greece.
 Sometimes you are picking up water from the sea and then climbing up because it is quite steep and you are on full power, full of water just going up and down [cliffs] all day.”

-Natalie, 38, said she has worked in Australia before during the 2016 Waroona bushfires.
+Natalie, 38, worked in Australia during the 2016 Waroona bushfires.

-“That was a pretty extensive fire season and we were down there with all the other aircraft trying to be effective,” Natalie said.
+“That was a pretty extensive fire season and we were down there with all the other aircraft trying to be effective,” she said.

-Natalie said she had dreamed of learning to fly since high school but it was not until after university, when she was working a desk job, that she took the plunge.
+Natalie dreamed of learning to fly since high school but it was not until after university, when she was working a desk job, that she took the plunge.

 “I found a little one man operation that was doing flight instruction and during the introductory flight he let me take the controls.
 From that point on I was hooked,” she said.